 59. Spitzkoppe (Namibia) – it’s a beautiful landscape of inselbergs and other bald granite peaks in the western part of the country.
 The main outcrop is called the Matterhorn of Namibia, it rises about 700m above the desert floor.
 The granite, which builds all of these protrusions counts about 120mln years.
 It can be quite an original place for watching the 2030 totality which will occur at just 14,5° altitude in the morning.

-60. Maloti- Drakensberg National Park/uKhahlamba Drakensburg Park (Lesotho/South Africa) – both national parks bordering with each other, but protecting the same area – Drakensburg Mountains.
-The area has been UNESCO-listed because of dramatic vistas, where basaltic table mountains and buttresses are cut by deep valleys.
-This area is also the most important catchment area for South Africa because of water quality.
-The Drakensburg Mountains were home to San people, who live here for over 4000 years leaving behind the largest group of paintings in Africa south of the Sahara.
+60. Maloti- Drakensberg National Park/uKhahlamba Drakensburg Park (Lesotho/South Africa) – both national parks bordering each other, but protecting the same area – Drakensburg Mountains.
+The area has been UNESCO-listed because of its dramatic vistas, where basaltic table mountains and buttresses are cut by deep valleys.
+This area is also the most important catchment area for South Africa because of its water quality.
+The Drakensburg Mountains were home to the San people, who live here for over 4000 years leaving behind the largest group of paintings in Africa south of the Sahara.
 The totality here will occur in the morning at around 32° altitude above the horizon.

 95. Lake Gairdner National Park – read about the 2038 total solar eclipse

 XII.
 ANNULAR SOLAR ECLIPSE OF MAY 21, 2031